nadrane/blog/source/_posts/write-your-own-redux-connect.md

 4. It defines `shouldComponentUpdate`, ensuring that our components only re-render when the store state they depend on changes.

 I hope you found this article helpful.
 Please feel free to email me and reach out if you have questions.
 I put a [gist](https://gist.github.com/nadrane/5221c64c421efe421bda9fdaab167dc2) online containing the same code as the demo.

+_If you use the React/Redux stack and need help, I do [consulting](/hire-me) work and am currently looking for new clients.
+Please [contact me](mailto:nick@nickdrane.com) for more details._